History of the Center

 In 2004, the former Electron Microscope Facility merged with the X-ray Characterization Facility, formerly supervised by Professors Ed Starke and Sean Agnew, also incorporating the metallographic equipment and optical microscopes associated with MSE.
 As Professor Jim Howe, current director of the facility explains, “Since the facility now contained a variety of different types of instruments, all aimed at characterizing materials at the highest levels of resolution, the name was changed to the Nanoscale Materials Characterization Facility (NMCF).”
 Acquisition of the FEI Titan STEM by the NMCF in 2011 was a significant enhancement to the facility’s capabilities.

 Under the direction of Jim Howe and management of Richard White, who joined the facility from R. J. Lee in 2004, the NMCF has expanded in both instrumentation and personnel.
-The facility is now host to two state-of-the-art scanning transmission electron microscopes (STEMs) for atomic-resolution imaging and X-ray and energy-loss analysis at the atomic level, two scanning electron microscopes (SEMs) for high-resolution imaging and compositional characterization, a combined focused ion beam (FIB)-SEM for preparation of TEM samples and cross-sectional analysis, three X-ray diffractometers (XRDs) for identification and characterization of crystal structures, a mapping X-ray photoelectron spectrometer (XPS) for determination of material surface composition and chemistry, a combined confocal Raman spectrometer/atomic force microscope (AFM) to provide chemical analysis in combination of surface structure, an X-ray fluorescence spectrometer (XRF) for sensitive measurement of bulk composition, an X-ray computer tomography (XCT) system for non-destructive 3-D microstructural analysis and material failure investigation, and a complete suite of optical instruments and metallographic preparation facilities for determining the microstructure of materials.
+The facility is now host to two state-of-the-art scanning transmission electron microscopes (STEMs) for atomic-resolution imaging and X-ray and energy-loss analysis at the atomic level, two scanning electron microscopes (SEMs) for high-resolution imaging and compositional characterization, a combined focused ion beam (FIB)-SEM for preparation of TEM samples and cross-sectional analysis, three X-ray diffractometers (XRDs) for identification and characterization of crystal structures, a mapping X-ray photoelectron spectrometer (XPS) for determination of material surface composition and chemistry, a combined confocal Raman spectrometer/atomic force microscope (AFM) to provide chemical analysis in combination of surface structure, a Fourier-transform infrared spectrometer (FT-IR) with attachments for study of molecular bonding, an X-ray fluorescence spectrometer (XRF) for sensitive measurement of bulk composition, and a complete suite of optical instruments and metallographic preparation facilities for determining the microstructure of materials.

 Graduate student Sue Kazanjian utilizing the JEOL 4000EX microscope (1998).